We believe good corporate governance is a cornerstone to the creation of a successful business that generates value for wider society

-An Audit and Risk Committee, Remuneration Committee and Nomination Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.
+An Audit and Risk Committee and a combined Remuneration Committee and Nomination Committee are established as sub-committees of The Very Group Board, each chaired by a non-executive director.
 Significant matters from the sub-committees are escalated to The Very Group Board.

 Opportunity and risk

 The Board continuously looks for opportunities to create value and has procedures in place to oversee identifying and mitigating risk effectively.
 It reviews short-term operational and trading opportunities as part of its day-to-day routine and through weekly Executive Committee meetings.

 The Executive Committee considers medium and longer term opportunities regularly in Committee meetings and in meetings with the shareholders.
 It agrees a capital investment plan with the Board annually, and also agrees three-year and five-year plans annually.
 Similarly, the Executive Committee regularly considers opportunities for generating income streams from new sources and, with Board assistance, regularly reviews its strategic objectives and market positioning to ensure we continue to meet the demands of our customers’ changing behaviour and market trends.

 The Board has overall responsibility for risk management.
 Protecting our customers, colleagues, the commercial interests of the Group, and the society we serve is central to our risk management philosophy.
 Our company-wide approach to risk management includes a framework that ensures we are able to best support the Group in achieving its strategic objectives.